San Miguel District, Lima

 San Miguel is one of the 43 districts that are part of the Lima province and of the urban area of Lima, Peru.
 It is bordered by the districts of Bellavista and downtown Lima on the north; Pueblo Libre, Magdalena del Mar and downtown Lima on the east; the Pacific Ocean on the south; and the La Perla district on the west.

-San Miguel is an upper-class (65% of its population) and upper-middle class (35%) district with a very high HDI.
+San Miguel is an upper-class (65% of its population) and upper-middle class (35%) district with a very high HDI score.

+Geography

+San Miguel is part of Lima's Cono Centro, an unofficial subregion of the city.